BME1478H/BME1478material/final-assignment/bme1478final_assignment_instructions.md

     1. Come up with a short title describing the results of your analysis on the group topic
     2. "Introduction" section (150 words max) briefly stating your hypothesis and what you will be exploring in your notebook.
     3. Include 4 (minimum) separate plots/figures relevant to group's topic.
-        - Above each plot/figure should be a markdown cell explaining in plain English with:
+        - Above each plot/figure, there should be a markdown cell explaining:
             - What you are trying to visualize? (i.e what do the axes mean)
             - What is the rationale behind why you chose the type of plot/graph and the variables to plot?
             - What is your interpretation of the results shown in the plot as it relates to your group's topic?